1991 University of Iowa shooting

 The University of Iowa shooting was a mass shooting that occurred in Iowa City, Iowa, on November 1, 1991.
 Gang Lu, a 28-year-old former graduate student at the University of Iowa, killed three members of the Physics and Astronomy Department faculty, an Associate Vice President for Academic Affairs, and a fellow student, then seriously injured another student working at the university's campus, before committing suicide.
+It is the deadliest school shooting in Iowa history.